rives-io/riv/docs/developing-cartridges.md

 RIV is designed to run on system that is at least capable of running 128MIPS, systems that are not able to emulate at that speed may experience stuttering when playing heavy cartridges.
-- `cpu_usage`: it's how much of the CPU the cartridge is using, if this value is above 90%, you probably experience stuttering when playing the cartridge.
+- `cpu_usage`: it's how much of the CPU the cartridge is using, if this value is above 90%, you may experience stuttering when playing the cartridge.
 - `cpu_quota`: it's how much CPU computation quota has been processed so far, RIV hardware spec set the quota to be 96 billion CPU instructions, when CPU quota reaches 100%, the game halts immediately.

-If you look closely the first frame always use costs more MIPS, because the machine has to boot and load the game.
+If you look closely the first frame always costs more MIPS, because the machine has to boot and load the game.
 After the first frame the CPU quota keeps increasing slowly, it will increase indefinitely until the game ends.
 The FPS should remain stable most of the time.
 The CPU speed may vary a lot, because different instructions has different speeds, and also because your system may be busy processing other programs.
-The CPU cost remains stable for well designed cartridges, cartridges that increase CPU cost at random frames may experience stuttering, degrading game play quality.
+The CPU cost should remain stable for well designed cartridges, cartridges that increase CPU cost at random frames may experience stuttering, degrading game play quality.

 This RIVEMU web page can also show all this information when testing a cartridge.

-The `hello-optimized.sqfs` is not doing much, if you take a real cartridge, like DOOM, a reference for a heavy cartridge, you will see numbers similar to:
+The `hello-optimized.sqfs` is not doing much, if you play a heavy cartridge, like DOOM, you will see numbers similar to:

 ```
 [RIVEMU] frame=1 fps=0.18 cpu_cost=12404.20MIPS cpu_speed=567.54MIPS cpu_usage=11.20% cpu_quota=0.37%